What is the Teneriffe Festival?

 Technically, an adult is anyone aged over 18, however, it is not our preference that an 18 year old should be responsible for minors in and around the festival.
 Anyone who is considering being the nominated adult in such circumstances should consider this responsibility very carefully.
 They will be responsible for the behaviour of all minors in their care.
 There are strict laws concerning consumption of alcohol by minors and those caught doing so – or supplying alcohol to minors – will face police action and will be evicted from the festival.

-No. The Teneriffe Festival is licensed to sell food & drinks and provides great, well-stocked bars.
+No. The Teneriffe Festival is licensed to sell food and drinks and provides great, well-stocked bars.
 All bags are searched on arrival.

 Brisbane has a wonderful range of accommodation available from budget through to 5-star.
 To be close to the action, we suggest staying in Teneriffe, New Farm or Fortitude Valley so as you can easily walk to the event.